ibm-cloud-docs/direct-link/cloud-exchange-connect.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}
 {:download: .download}

-# Step-by-step: Order an IBM Cloud Direct Link Connect
+# Provision IBM Cloud Direct Link Connect from the UI Console

-This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Connect service.
-After placing the order, an IBM support ticket will be generated.
+This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Connect service from the IBM Cloud UI Console.

+After you place the order, an IBM support ticket will be generated.
+{:note}

-# How to order Direct Link Connect
+## Steps to order Direct Link Connect

 To provision an IBM Cloud Direct Link Connect order, complete the following steps: